The New Zealand Export Credit team is part of the Financing, Infrastructure and Urban Development Directorate within the

 The Capital Markets Advisory Committee (CMAC) provides independent perspectives and advice to the Treasury's Deputy Secretary Financial and Commercial on strategic and risk management matters relating to NZEC operations.
 In addition to export credit, the committee also offers challenge to functions that effect financial outcomes related to debt management, treasury services and supporting functions.
 This includes; strategy and prioritisation, business performance, strategic and business risk management, control and compliance functions and assurance framework.

-The committee will also consider appropriate strategic targets and key performance indicators for the Treasury's Capital Markets Directorate as well as monitoring and advising on the directorate's performance against them.
+The committee will also consider appropriate strategic targets and key performance indicators for the Treasury's New Zealand Debt Management Directorate and New Zealand Export Credit team, as well as monitoring and advising on the performance against them.

 Current members of CMAC are: Leilani Frew (Chair), Linda Robertson, Martin Jones, Debbie Birch, Phillip Anderson and Michael Allen.